 - Dress Code: They will wear the full "penguin suit" habit most of the time (though there are a few exceptions; e.g., an all-white habit, or much more rarely, the occasional plainclothes nun).
-Young nuns-in-training might wear just the headpiece or veil (that's why it's called "Taking the Veil"), to let the audience know they're still in the pupal stage.
+Young nuns-in-training might wear just the wimple (the headpiece and/or veil, hence why it's called "Taking the Veil"), to let the audience know they're still in the pupal stage.
 (Postulants are rank beginners: they become novices after about six months in basic training.)

 - Age Group: They will either be old and super-traditional or young and naive (most of them old, except in most anime, where they tend to take on the role of Miko, right down to being high school girls).

 - Names: They will often have "Sister Mary..." (referring to Mary, the "Holy Mother") as part of their name (but not always).
 Many of them will have a male saint's name.

 - Nun vs. sister: Most of them will referred to as nuns even though most orders in which the women are out of their community are of religious sisters, with nuns living in cloister.